What is open data?

 When and where do lunchtime lectures take place?

 We have Friday lunchtime lectures every week unless it’s a school holiday.
-All lunchtime lectures take place at our HQ on Clifton Street unless stated otherwise on Eventbrite.

 How can I join your mailing list?